enekoegiguren/awsLambda_yourfirstdatajob/README.md

    - Calculation of minimum, maximum, and average salaries.
    - Skills identification.

-3. Inserts the data into a PostgreSQL database hosted on EC2.
+3. Inserts the data into a PostgreSQL database hosted on EC2 for use in the app and also into a bucket for data storage.